MarioNette: Self-Supervised Sprite Learning

-SPACE~\cite{Lin2020SPACE} also seeks meaningful decompositions into object layers using unsupervised learning.
-Our method achieves a higher recall of recurring sprite patterns, while SPACE tends to embed them in the background layer, providing no control.
-MONet~\cite{burgess2019monet} decomposes images into multiple object regions using an attention mechanism.
-Recent works use pre-determined parametric primitives as building blocks in their image representations~\cite{smirnov2020deep,li2020differentiable}.

-Using our sprite decompositions on video games, we can learn about their dynamics and gameplay mechanics, which can benefit downstream learning agents~\cite{justesen2019deep}.
-GameGAN~\cite{Kim2020_GameGan} trains a Generative Adversarial Network to synthesize new frames from a controller's input signal.
-They split their rendering into a static and a dynamic component, but otherwise render full frames, with no factorization into individual parts.
-Unlike our sprites, their generator is difficult to interpret: appearance and dynamics are deeply entangled within its parameters.
+Applying our sprite decompositions to video games, we can learn about dynamics and gameplay, benefiting downstream agents~\citep{justesen2019deep,he2019tracking} and aiding content-authoring for research and game development, as in Procedural Content Generation \citep{summerville2018procedural}.
+GameGAN~\citep{Kim2020_GameGan} synthesizes new frames from controller input.
+They split rendering into static and dynamic components but render full frames, without factorization into parts.
+Their generator is difficult to interpret: appearance and dynamics are entangled within its parameters.

-\textbf{Compression.} Appearance consistency and motion compensation are central to video compression techniques~\cite{bachu2015videosurvey}.
-Recent compression methods apply deep learning~\cite{lu2018dvc,lombard2019videocompression}.
-Our algorithm models videos as compositions of finitely many moving sprites, factoring out redundancy in the input signal.
-We learn a static full-canvas background sprite and a collection of recurring foreground sprites.
-This draws inspiration from works like DjVu~\cite{haffner1999djvu}, which compresses scanned documents by separating them into two layers: a background layer compressed using a wavelet approach and the foreground text.
-DjVu exploits the recurrence of glyphs to compress the foreground.
-Digipaper~\cite{huttenlocher1999digipaper} uses a similar approach, with three layers but allows for color text.
-Image epitomes~\cite{jojic2003epitomes} summarize and compress an image's shape and appearance content into a miniature texture (or epitome).
-The original is reconstructed by sampling from the epitome using a smooth mapping.
-Our sprite dictionary fills a similar role but provides superior editing control.
+\textbf{Compression.} Appearance consistency and motion compensation are central to video compression~\citep{bachu2015videosurvey, lu2018dvc,lombard2019videocompression}.
+We model videos as compositions of moving sprites, factoring redundancy in the input.
+This draws inspiration from works like DjVu~\citep{haffner1999djvu} and Digipaper~\citep{huttenlocher1999digipaper}, which compress scanned documents by separating them into a background layer and foreground text.
+Image epitomes~\citep{jojic2003epitomes} summarize and compress image shape and appearance into a miniature texture.
+Our sprite dictionary fills a similar role, providing superior editing control.